T3l3sc0p3/ctf-writeups/TryHackMe/Epoch/writeup.md

 ## Write-up
 First, I started to put some numbers to convert.
 But when putting some commands like `ls` in there.
 It appears this error: `exit status 1`

-So I started adding ';' after the numbers to execute `Command Injection`.
-';' often called the terminator for lines of code in a programming language.
-In addition, it is also used to combine multiple commands.
+So I started adding ';' after the numbers to execute `Command Injection` ';' often called the terminator for lines of code in a programming language.
+In addition, it is also used to combine multiple commands
 As the example below, after converting the time, it will execute the command `ls`

 ```9;ls```